NeilFabiao/CatApiApp_SimpleGUI_Final/READMEImprovements.md

         // If catImages is null
         return "Failed to retrieve cat image data.";
     }
     ```

 ---

 ### 4. Dependency Injection: Singleton vs Transient

+- **Current Status:**
+  - Services such as `ICatService` and `IFileService` are currently registered as `Transient`, meaning new instances are created every time they are requested, which can be inefficient for stateless services.

+- **Improvements Needed:**
-- **Improvement:** Convert `Transient` services to `Singleton` for services that are stateless, improving performance and reducing memory overhead.
+  - Convert the `Transient` services to `Singleton` for stateless services, allowing only a single instance to be used throughout the application.

     ```csharp
     public static void ConfigureServices(IServiceCollection services)